 Christmas wouldn’t be Christmas without clementines and other festive fruits lending their vibrant colour and zingy taste to the Yuletide mix.
-These Clementines in Brandy Syrup are the perfect foodie gift.
+These Clementines in Brandy Syrup are delicious, super easy to make and are the perfect foodie gift.

 Way back when, in a land far, far away.
 Well actually on the other side of Scotland back in my youth (and yes that does seem far, far away now) clementines and tangerines were a real treat.